ParkWithEase/parkeasy/docs/ProjectProposal.md

 ## Acceptance Criteria
 See our [Acceptance Criteria](/docs/AcceptanceCriteria.md) for each user story.
 ## Architecture
+We have adopted a n-tier architecture for its simplicity and effective layer decoupling.
+Given the nature of our application, we believe offering a mobile solution is essential, which is why we have chosen to develop an Android and a web-based frontend.
+Link to our [Architecture Diagram](/docs/Architecture.pdf).

+### Technologies
+We wanted to explore something new and different, so we chose a tech stack that we have not worked previously with.

+#### Front End
+ * **Android**: For the Android frontend, we opted for Kotlin and Jetpack Compose due to their native support.
+ * **Web**: For our web app, we decided to use Svelte because it is fast and has a shallow learning curve.

+#### Server
+We decided to use Go because it is strongly typed, lightweight and fast.
+Go also offers memory allocation and garbage collection at run time to handle possible vulnerabilities and bugs.
+We chose Go over Rust because Rust has a steeper learning curve and is less mature.

+#### Data
+For the data layer, we plan to use cloudflare’s sqlite database as it is fast and cheap.

 ## Work Distribution
 We distribute our workload for this project as followed:
 - Frontend: 1 developer